jonasthewolf/gsn2x/README.md

 # gsn2x

-This little script converts Goal Structuring Notation in YAML to a graphical representation.
+This little program converts Goal Structuring Notation in YAML to a graphical representation.

 Feel free to use it and please let me know.

-Python 3 is required with the following modules `pathlib`, `jinja2`, `pyyaml`.
-Moreover, Graphviz dot is required.
+Graphviz dot is required.

 ## Usage